onlyjazz/flask-docs/docs/apiflows.md

 Use case: You have a mobile app that collects data from a device or person, and you want to save the data to the Flask data model.

+Pre-requisites:
-Pre-requisites:  You will have already create necessary entities in the Flask data model:
+1. You  have previously created  entities in the Flask data model:
 Study, Site, Event, Form (CRF), Form items.
+2. You have 'customer admin' role user credentials in your Flask customer account

 The data items you send via the API correspond to data items in a Form.